DeepOceanWaters/AOO-Conversion-Script/README.md

 8. Enter the main directory.
 9. Run the vcGen.py script (format: ```python vcGen.py [moduleName]```).

+Notes: Currently only handles calls to link, lib and cl.exe along with the version patching calls.
+Everything else will have to be done manually: this can be done by moving the output of the existing build system into a Cygwin script in order to handle parts that cannot be easily done on Windows.

 ##### Example
 For this example assume: